AntonC9018/shader_descriptor/README.md

 make -C build config=release
 ```

-The executable is written to `bin/Release/shader_descriptor`, keeping all build
+The executable is written to `bin/Release/shader_descriptor`.
-output inside this repository.